binury/Toes.BetterLocalChat/README.md

 ## Changelog

+### v0.2.0 - More LucysTools compatibility...
+- If you have configured BetterLocalChat settings (e.g., with Tacklebox) they will now be applied to the BLC LucysLib plugin, too
+	- I.e., Infinite `LOCAL` chat range should be working

+### v0.1.1
+- Fix small bug that prevented BBCode tags (rich text) from showing in `LOCAL` messages when using LucysTools

 ### v0.1.0
 - New feature!
 Ignored server commands
 	- Using server commands like `!kick player` will now be sent silently without emitting speech or a chat bubble.